jgmac1106/bloggingme/indiewebcasestudy.md

 Amber Case explained why early on IndieWeb camp put such a focus on building from your own site first."The whole point is you implement something and you show it to the community.
 Whoever has the best story doesn't win, the best implementation wins"
 "You can't make the perfect spec.
 That is a Platonic ideal"After the event, a decision was made not to keep in touch via an email list, but instead to use the Web.  Çelik (2014) explained this choice, "You're not going to email your way into building a website.
 So we said we don't need it, we're not going to use email.
 We're going to use the web itself to build the web that we want."

 IndieWeb has grown significantly in the intervening years.
 Between 2011 and 2018, IndieWeb's community has held over 600 events in cities across North America, Europe, and other Western countries (“Events - IndieWeb,” 2018).
 In 2017, an member of IndieWeb's community named Ryan Barret identified over 2300 of the most active IndieWeb sites around the world (Barrett, 2017), and thousands of people have posted online to IndieWeb's wiki and chatrooms.
+To date over one million Webmentions, a tool that allows IndieWeb sites talk together have been sent.

 ## Shared Goals as Community